NVIDIA/k8s-device-plugin/README.md

 Passing the index may be desirable in situations where pods that have been allocated GPUs by the plugin get restarted with different physical GPUs attached to them.

+The `resourceConfig` flag can allows you to map mig or regular GPUs names to different names.
+It also allows for replicating the GPUs as presented to the device plugin API so that a GPU can be effectively shared among multiple pods.
+The format for this field is "[<name>:<new-name>:<replicas>][,<name>:<new-name>:<replicas>]".
+For example, "gpu:sharedgpu:4" will share regular GPUs with a maximum of 4 pods and rename the resource to nvidia.com/sharedgpu.
+A pod would then request a shared gpu by specifying a resource of `nvidia.com/sharedgpu: 1`.
+You can also share a MIG GPU.
+For example "mig-3g.20gb:small:2" would rename mig-3g.20gb to "small" and share it to at most two pods.
+This renaming can also be used to convert mig devices into regular gpu devices for use by pods as nvidia.com/gpu, such as "mig-3g.20gb:gpu:1".
+When requesting replicated (shared) GPUs for a pod you may request more than one.
+For example, `nvidia.com/sharedgpu: 2` will get mapped to a node that has two replica GPUs available.
+If that node has two physical GPUs available (not hitting its max limit) then two physical GPUs will be available to the pod.
+If the only available replicas are on the same physical GPU then the pod will only have one GPU available eventhough it requested two shared GPUs.
+The plugin futher attempts to select the physical GPU that is the leasted shared to spread the load.
+This results in no actual GPU sharing by pods until the node is oversubscribed.
+See the [shared gpu tutorial](./SHARED_GPU_TUTORIAL.md) for more information.

 Please take a look in the following `values.yaml` file to see the full set of overridable parameters for the device plugin.